jllpons/genocrab/README.md

 2. **Ovelap Graph**: Given multiple sequences, display the adjency list of ovelaps between the sequencnes.
 3. **Shortest Superstring**: Return the shortest possible superstring containing all of the input sequences.
 4. **De Bruijn Graph**: Constructs the De Bruijn graph from a set of DNA sequences and returns the adjacency list.
-This feature also includes an option to consider reverse complements of the sequences in the graph construction.
 5. **Perfect Assembly**: WIP
 6. **Assembly Quality**: WIP